 Dr. Ruttle’s office and home was located on the corner of North Street and Robinson Street.
 In the letter that Dr. Ruttle sent to the University of Western Ontario Alumni Gazette (1978), he wrote, “The past 44 years have been mostly happy, but I cannot forget the time when I spent all night in my car stuck in a snow drift during a blizzard or the night my car was stuck in mud.
 It was dark and raining and I walked a mile with mud and water to my knees to attend a lady having a miscarriage.
 She survived and I received no pay.
 Before country roads were graveled there was also a time that I got stuck in the gumbo clay of Dawn Township so badly, that the front wheels of my car would not rotate.”

 Dr. Ruttle served on the Dresden Public School Board.
 He was a member and past president of the Dresden Kinsmen Club and the Dresden United Church.
+Dr. Ruttle was a recipient of the prestigious Glenn Sawyer Award for his service to medicine and to his community.
 He enjoyed fishing, boating, curling, baseball and lawn bowling.
 On the 20th of November, 1974 the community of Dresden held a night of appreciation celebrating the 40 years of service, Dr. Ruttle had provided to the citizens of Dresden.

 Dr. Ruttle died on June 4th, 1979 in Chatham.
 Mrs. Ruttle died on the 25th of February 1984 also in Chatham.
 They are buried at the Dresden Cemetery, near Dr. Ruttle’s parents.